krb5/krb5/doc/rst_source/krb_plugindev/profile.rst

 A basic read-only profile module need only implement the **get_values** and **free_values** methods.
-The **get_values** method accepts a null-terminated list of C string names (e.g. an array containing "libdefaults", "clockskew", and NULL for the **clockskew** variable in the :ref:`libdefaults` section) and returns a null-terminated list of values, which will be cleaned up with the
+The **get_values** method accepts a null-terminated list of C string names (e.g., an array containing "libdefaults", "clockskew", and NULL for the **clockskew** variable in the :ref:`libdefaults` section) and returns a null-terminated list of values, which will be cleaned up with the